 If you have irritable bowel syndrome (IBS) but also experience constipation, determining the cause of the constipation is not a simple task.
 From infection to stress, there are a number of factors that could be contributing to your symptoms, but the causes are not fully known or understood.

 In the meantime, you probably just want relief.
 Try these seven tips for relieving constipation, but keep in mind they may take some trial and error.

 According to Shahnaz Sultan, MD, spokesperson for the American Gastroenterological Association and Assistant Professor at the University of Minnesota, there is a strong link between stress and IBS symptoms.
 Therefore it’s important to engage in activities that help relieve stress, such as:

 - regular exercise

 - mindfulness training

 Research shows that therapies which can help reduce feelings of stress and anxiety can also help ease IBS symptoms.

-6. Get plenty of water and regular exercise, which can help stimulate intestinal activity.
+Fluids and exercise can help stimulate intestinal activity.

-- The pattern of your symptoms has change
+- the pattern of your symptoms has changed